 Interactive mode allows the user to query name servers for information about various hosts and domains or to print a list of hosts in a domain.

 Non-interactive mode is used to print just the name and requested information for a host or domain.
 It’s network administration tool which will help them to check and troubleshoot DNS related issues.

-host is a simple utility for performing DNS lookups.
+host command is a simple utility for performing DNS lookup.
 It is normally used to convert names to IP addresses and vice versa.
 When no arguments or options are given, host prints a short summary of its command line arguments and options.